The Tarot cards’ Rider Waite symbolism is extraordinary. Today, we will discuss the meaning of Rider Waite tarot cards, piece by piece.

 What Colors Mean on Tarot Cards

 Tarot cards are bright, and the colors used in the illustrations have symbolic meanings based on the psychological effects of colors and the spiritual energy color relationship with chakras or auras.
 When interpreting a tarot card, consider the colors used by the artist or printer and the imagery and numerology.
+As you will soon see, tarot cards associated with each chakra have colors corresponding to them.

 - Black – Protection, grounding, darkness or a lack of elements, disease, negativity, root chakra